syncfusion-content/blazor-docs/blazor/diagram-component/commands.md

 `Group` command is used to group the selected nodes and connectors in the diagram.

-`Ungroup` command is used to ungroup the selected nodes and connectors in the diagram.
+`UnGroup` command is used to ungroup the selected nodes and connectors in the diagram.

 The following code illustrates how to execute the grouping commands.